 One of the main issues with filing systems is they may get too bulky and difficult because of the overwhelming amount of paper in the system.
 I recommend using tax time as your filing system reboot.
 Clear the clutter and do your taxes at the same time, multi-tasking at its best!

 First collect all your tax documents, separating each year.
 The Lorow Company has a great tax organizer that will walk you through documents you will need including income information and itemized deduction documentation.
 Make sure you are using appropriate receipts and statements for documentation.
-Read this article from MSN money for good guidelines on what constitutes good documentation.

 Once the return is completed, include a paper copy of the forms with the supporting documents.
 I even suggest including a digital copy for quick access, especially if you used online software.
 This helps make next year’s return easier if you are able to cross reference the previous year’s return.